upesacm/100DaysOfCode-2025/README.md

-<h2 align="center">Day 50 (04/08/2025)</h2>
+<h2 align="center">Day 51 (05/08/2025)</h2>

-## 1. Maximum Sum Subarray of Size K
+## 1. Longest Substring with K Unique Characters
-A problem that introduces sliding window optimization techniques and teaches fixed-size subarray analysis using efficient window-based computation methods for array processing and optimization.
+A problem that demonstrates advanced sliding window techniques and teaches constraint-based substring optimization using dynamic window adjustment for character diversity analysis and string processing operations.

-Given an array and a number **k**, find the **maximum sum** of a subarray of size **k** using a sliding window approach.
-This operation is fundamental in **array optimization** and **window-based analysis** where you need to **find optimal segments** within larger datasets efficiently.
-The technique uses **sliding window optimization** to avoid redundant calculations by maintaining a moving window and updating sums incrementally.
-This concept is essential in **signal processing**, **time series analysis**, and **performance monitoring** where finding peak values within fixed intervals enables trend analysis and anomaly detection in continuous data streams.
+Given a string, find the length of the **longest substring** that contains **exactly k unique characters** using a sliding window approach.
+This operation is fundamental in **string analysis** and **pattern optimization** where you need to **find optimal segments** with specific character diversity constraints.
+The technique uses **variable sliding window** with character frequency tracking to maintain exactly k unique characters while maximizing substring length.
+This concept is essential in **text processing**, **DNA sequence analysis**, and **data compression** where finding segments with controlled character diversity enables pattern recognition and sequence optimization in biological and textual data.

-This teaches **sliding window algorithms** and **fixed-size optimization techniques** that are essential for **array analysis and efficient subarray computation operations**.
+This teaches **constraint-based sliding window algorithms** and **character diversity optimization techniques** that are essential for **string analysis and efficient substring pattern recognition operations**.

-**Your task:** Implement sliding window technique to find the maximum sum subarray by maintaining a moving window and updating sums efficiently.
+**Your task:** Implement dynamic sliding window with character frequency tracking to find the longest substring maintaining exactly k unique characters.

 ### Examples

 **Input:**
 ```
-arr = [1, 4, 2, 10], k = 2
+str = "aabacbebebe", k = 3
 ```
 **Output:**
 ```
-12
+7
 ```

 ---

 **Input:**
 ```
-arr = [100, 200, 300, 400], k = 2
+str = "aaaa", k = 2
 ```
 **Output:**
 ```
-700
+0
 ```

 ---

-## 2. Count Occurrences of Anagram
+## 2. Smallest Subarray with Sum Greater than X
-A problem that demonstrates pattern matching techniques and teaches anagram detection algorithms using frequency-based sliding window methods for string analysis and pattern recognition operations.
+A problem that introduces minimum window optimization and teaches efficient subarray finding using sliding window techniques for threshold-based analysis and optimization problems.

-Given a **text** and a **pattern**, return the number of occurrences of the **anagram of the pattern** in the text using sliding window technique.
-This operation is fundamental in **string pattern matching** and **anagram analysis** where you need to **detect character rearrangements** within text efficiently.
-The technique uses **frequency-based sliding window** to track character counts and identify anagram matches without generating all permutations.
-This concept is essential in **text processing**, **plagiarism detection**, and **bioinformatics** where finding character pattern variations enables content analysis and sequence matching in large text datasets.
+Given an array and a number **x**, find the **smallest subarray** with a **sum greater than x** using sliding window technique.
+This operation is fundamental in **optimization analysis** and **threshold detection** where you need to **find minimal segments** that exceed specific criteria efficiently.
+The technique uses **variable sliding window** with dynamic expansion and contraction to minimize subarray length while maintaining sum constraints.
+This concept is essential in **resource optimization**, **performance analysis**, and **financial modeling** where finding minimal resource allocations that meet targets enables efficient planning and cost optimization in array-based data systems.

-This introduces **anagram detection algorithms** and **frequency-based pattern matching techniques** that are crucial for **text analysis and efficient string pattern recognition operations**.
+This introduces **minimum window algorithms** and **threshold-based optimization techniques** that are crucial for **resource analysis and efficient minimal subarray computation operations**.

-**Your task:** Implement frequency-based sliding window to detect anagram patterns by tracking character counts and identifying matching distributions.
+**Your task:** Implement dynamic sliding window with threshold tracking to find the smallest subarray exceeding target sums through efficient window management.

 ### Examples

 **Input:**
 ```
-text = "forxxorfxdofr", pattern = "for"
+arr = [1, 4, 45, 6, 0, 19], x = 51
 ```
 **Output:**
 ```